 The debugging commands are a bit confusing; “Step” (F11) is core instruction stepping; you can hit “Step over” or “Step into” (F10 and F8 respectively) to step through logical lines of C source code.

-The hardware provides 7 hardware breakpoints (a nice perk when compared to most other MCUs in this review), but other than that, the on-chip debugging is extremely basic: there’s no conditional breakpoints or tracing supported.
+The hardware provides 7 hardware breakpoints (a nice perk when compared to most other MCUs in this review), but other than that, the on-chip debugging is extremely basic: there’s no conditional breakpoints or tracing support.
 There’s a separate real-time RAM monitor, but it’s not integrated into the IDE very well (it’s a pop-up window that requires you to type the absolute addresses of the locations you want to monitor) — also, I’m almost positive that it works by halting the core, reading the RAM, and then continuing — which would interfere with the firmware running on the target.

 In one word: slow.
 Two words?
 Really slow.
 But there’s more to the story.
 Read on: